 You also need to include the names of the people getting married.
 In a modern invitation, there are lots of ways you can format the names.
 Keep these tips in mind:

-- The bride's name usually goes first.
+• The bride's name usually goes first.

-- Informal invitations may just include the first names, but more formal ones should include full names.
+• Informal invitations may just include the first names, but more formal ones should include full names.

-- Modern invitations do not usually include the titles of the bride and groom.
+• Modern invitations do not usually include the titles of the bride and groom.

-- For a same-sex wedding, use alphabetical order to arrange the names of the couple.
+• For a same-sex wedding, use alphabetical order to arrange the names of the couple.

-Date, Time, and Place
+Provide the Date, Time and Place

 At minimum, guests need to know when and where to show up for the wedding.
 Include the date and time, but your formality level can dictate whether you spell out the numbers or write the numerals.